-If students or parents have visa-related questions, they should check Immigration New Zealand, which provides updates on the visa situation through its website: Travel and visa advice – Immigration New Zealand
+If students or parents have visa-related questions, they should visit Immigration New Zealand which provides updates on the visa situation through its website: Travel and visa advice – Immigration New Zealand

 As COVID-19 is now a notifiable infectious disease, treatment for people who have, or who are suspected of having, COVID-19 is publicly funded under the infectious disease exception.
 This covers anyone in New Zealand, regardless of visa/citizenship status or length of time in the country.

 More information is available on the Ministry of Health’s website: People receiving treatment for infectious diseases – Ministry of Health

 What you can you do to look after your mental wellbeing during this time?

 It is natural to feel anxious as a result of COVID-19 and it is important that you take care of your mental wellbeing.